madhuakula/madhuakula.com/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Security Engineering @ Miro
+- name: Product Security @ Miro
   url: https://miro.com

 # Short bio (displayed in user profile at end of posts)